Student Handbook

 Newsletter

 We have many opportunities to communicate information with our families.
 Our newsletter has timely information on upcoming events, activities, and news about what is happening at Mill Pond and around the Yelm community.
-The newsletter is posted to the school website.
-Newsletters will be electronically sent to your home, paper copies will be available in the school office.
+The Mill Pond Paw Press will be posted on the website as well as sent electronically to the email on file.

 School Messenger